 The magazine was opened in 1878 to safely store gunpowder imported into the colony of Victoria.
 The site was later provided storage for other dangerous materials used in the ammunition factories close by.
 Jack's Magazine spurred the growth of military industry in the area that became known as the ‘arsenal of Australia’.

-Working Heritage was appointed to manage Jack’s Magazine in June 2015.
+The Victorian Government appointed Working Heritage to manage Jack’s Magazine in June 2015.